John Dallio Memorial at Ruffled Feathers GC - Oct. 8-9, 2011.

 Kaufmann, named one of the 50 Best Teachers for 2008-09 by the LPGA, brings forth an enormous amount of experience as a golfer, golf instructor, college coach and administrator to the DePaul golf program.

-DePaul posted its best BIG EAST Championship finish in 2013-14 with a third-place showing.
+DePaul posted a third-place showing at the BIG EAST Championship to finish the 2013-14 campaign.
 The finals round saw the Blue Demons combine to shoot their lowest round of the tournament at 299 (+1) which moved the team up three spots on the leaderboard.
 Three Blue Demons - Jonathan Hewett (10th), Halimi (t11th) and Jan Juelicher (t14th) -- finished in the top 15 to close out the championship.

 Moritz Ackerhans and Hewett were named All-BIG EAST Conference selections by the league's coaches and the pair became just the third and fourth Blue Demon golfers to earn all-conference honors since 2006.
 Ackerhans also picked up postseason honors by being named a Cleveland Golf/Srixon All-America Scholar.